PathwayCommons/factoid/README.md

 ### Backup and restore volumes

 #### Backup

+NB: RethinkDB backups should be created using the [dump](https://rethinkdb.com/docs/backup/) command line utility.

 To create an archive of data in volumes used by RethinkDB or Elasticsearch, use the supplied bash script `/docker/backup_volumes.sh`.